1832051637/HonorCS2024-2025/README.md

 - [Team H: Block Puzzle](./class2/tuixiangzi_H/)

 ---
-© 2025 Honors Computer Science Course, AP Division, Shenghua Zizhu Academy.
+© 2025 Honor Computer Science Course, AP Division, Shenghua Zizhu Academy.
 All rights reserved.

 These projects was created by students as part of the coursework for the Honor Computer Science class, Spring 2025.